OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 * Privacy - The content of a sample cannot be read by an unauthorized third party.

-If an application is subject to any of these security objectives, then it should use the DDS Security features described in :ref:`dds_security--dds-security`.
+If an application is subject to any of these security objectives, then it should use the DDS Security features described in :ref:`sec`.
 Using a non-secure discovery mechanism or a non-secure transport leaves the application exposed to data security breaches.

 .. _internet_enabled_rtps--understand-the-weaknesses-of-secure-rtps-discovery: